Skip to main content

 How to get help

 Tooltips appear when you hover over different tools, providing quick information and listing available keyboard shortcuts.
-Most shortcuts are single-letter keys — no need to press CTRL, shift, or other modifier keys.
+Most shortcuts are single-letter keys — no need to press Ctrl, Shift, or other modifier keys.
 Tooltips often include direct links to more detailed documentation.
 You can learn more about additional help resources.

 Tooltip